rayandaod/french-intent-classification/README.md

 - [x] Find a way to compare model performances
 - [x] Implement the english pipeline (translate french input to english + pre-trained english model inference)
 - [x] Sentence embedding (Sentence CamemBERT)
-- [ ] Fine-tune a french language model on translated CLINC150 dataset
+- [ ] Fine-tune a french language model on filtered-translated CLINC150 dataset
 - [x] Check the licenses of the models used
 - [x] Complete the readme and comment the code properly
 - [x] Add a requirements.txt file
-- [ ] Read and install/run everything one last time
+- [x] Read and install/run everything one last time
 - [ ] Make slides for the presentation

 ## Acknowledgements